 - Combine your crumble, spread evenly to the top of your potato mixture.

-- Pop it in your pellet grill, cook for 1 hour, and voila!
-You’ll have perfect, smoky pellet grill funeral potatoes!
+- Pop it in your pellet grill or smoker, cook for 1 hour, and voila!
+You’ll have perfectly smoked pellet grill funeral potatoes!

 Follow the preparation instructions above and cook your cheesy funeral potatoes in the oven for 1 hour at 350 degrees F.

-Serve these pellet grill funeral potatoes with the following items:
+These pellet grill funeral potatoes pair well with Pellet Grill Smoked Turkey and with the following items: